openstack/manila/doc/source/devref/container_driver.rst

 - Current implementation has been tested only on Ubuntu.
-Devstack plugin won't work on other distributions however it should be possible to install prerequisits and set the driver up manually;
+Devstack plugin won't work on other distributions however it should be possible to install prerequisites and set the driver up manually;
 - The only supported protocol is CIFS;
 - The following features are not implemented:
   * Manage/unmanage share;
   * Shrink share;
   * Create/delete snapshots;
-  * Create a share fron a snapshot;
+  * Create a share from a snapshot;
   * Manage/unmanage snapshots.

 Known problems